apimeister/swagger-ui-dist-rs/README.md

 ## Usage

-This crate can either be used with `axum` or `axtix`.
-You can enbale/disable the implementations through feature flags.
+This crate can either be used with `axum` or `actix`.
+You can enable/disable the implementations through feature flags.

 **For Axum 0.8 (which is the default)**